TUNE-IN to Hope FM - and my Radio Show

 streamWriter: schedules radio recordings

 I use streamWriter to record shows - and very good it is too!
-You may think it looks a bit suspicious and 'foreign' when you go through the download procedure, but I have never had any problems with it (technical or financial), and I have been using it for well over a year.
+You may think it looks a bit suspicious and 'foreign' when you go through the download procedure, but I have never had any problems with it (technical or financial), and I have been using it since 2017.

 There is a Help section available from the menu, but this is not very extensive, so here are a few tips for use after you have downloaded this app.
 With the 'Streams' tab in the left-hand division, use the 'Browser' tab in the right-hand division and search for '90.1 hope fm' (or any other station).
 Select it from the search list, make sure that for Hope FM it is showing our logo (there are OTHER Hope FMs in the world), and it then becomes listed in the left-hand 'Streams' section - ready for use.